 Recruitment and retention efforts will continue to support goal 6 of the equity plan.
 Each goal of the equity plan has identified timelines for strategies; the work will be guided by the plan and the timelines within it.

-Assistant Superintendent of Equity and Student Services Dr. Christy Barger, Educational Equity Consultant's Phil Hunsberger and Lee's Summit West High School student Dera Okafor discussed equity on a podcast through Link 2 Lee's Summit.
+Former Assistant Superintendent of Equity and Student Services Dr. Christy Barger, Educational Equity Consultant's Phil Hunsberger and Lee's Summit West High School student Dera Okafor discussed equity on a podcast through Link 2 Lee's Summit.